sarowarhosen01/IPv6-Static-Routing-Implementation-in-Cisco-Packet-Tracer/README.md

 | PC1    | NIC           | 2001:db8:1::10/64         | /64           | 2001:db8:1::1       |
 | PC2    | NIC           | 2001:db8:3::10/64         | /64           | 2001:db8:3::1       |

-*(Update this table with exact addresses from your Packet Tracer file if they differ)*

 ## Technologies & Protocols Used